ashlimenzon/cse15l-lab-reports/Lab-Report-1.md

 ```
 - Absolute path to working directory right before: /c/Users/shlim/lecture1
-- Reason for output: Hello.java is a file and not a directory and `cd` can only take a directory as an argument so it produces an error.
+- Reason for output: An error message is produced in terminal that states that Hello.java is not a directory.
+Hello.java is a file and not a directory and `cd` can only take a directory as an argument so it produces an error.

 # Command: ls
 **No argument**